lorenzgerber/beacon-elixir/README.md

 To detach from the docker container press <code>Ctrl + p + q</code>.

+# Docker UI
+There is a docker image with the Beacon user interface impementation available at: https://github.com/elixir-europe/human-data-beacon-ui

 # Requirements
 * Java 8 JDK
 * Apache Maven 3